When autocomplete options are available, use up and down arrows to review and enter to select.

 Managing Summer Temps

-A few reports are available to you in Workday to assist in managing your summer temporary workers and positions.
+Several reports are available in Workday to assist you in managing your summer temporary workers and positions.
 To access these reports, type the appropriate title from the list below into the Workday search bar:

 • All Active Summer Temporary Employees: This report will show you all active summer temporary employees.